 Suitable for all diving levels.

 This reef is one of the most popular as one of the world's most important dolphin habbitats.
-A large family of around one hundred spinner dolphins have made it their permanent home.
+A large family of around sixty spinner dolphins have made it their permanent home.

 However, back in the summer of 2003, a sudden increase in the number of site visitors - between 500 and 800 daily - led to a sudden decline in the dolphin population.